DreymaR/BigBagKbdTrixPKL/PKL_Source/README.md

 ------

 1. Just compile right into your main PKL folder, or move the resulting .exe file there.
-2. For PKL[eD], adjust any extra settings in the DreymaR_layout.ini file in your layout folder.
+2. For PKL[eD], adjust any extra settings in the layout.ini file in your layout folder.
-   There's a sample DreymaR_layout.ini file in the Colemak-eD_ISO_CurlAWide-Sl layout folder.
+   There's a sample [eD] layout.ini file in the Colemak-eD_ISO_CurlAWide layout folder.
-3. For generic PKL[eD] settings, look in the PKL_eD folder, especially the PKL_eD.ini file.
+3. For generic PKL[eD] settings, look in the PKL_eD folder, and the PKL.ini file.

 _Best of luck!_